rsanchezmo/jaxer/docs/api.rst

 API
 ===

-This documentation provides an overview of the API for Jaxer.
+This documentation provides an overview of the API for `jaxer`.

 Modules Overview
 ----------------

-- :ref:`run` Contains endpoints related to trainers and agent
+- :ref:`run`: contains endpoints related to trainers and agent.
-- :ref:`utils` Provides utility functions (e.g. dataset, plotting, etc.)
+- :ref:`utils`: provides utility functions (e.g. dataset, plotting, etc.).
-- :ref:`config` Contains configuration settings for Jaxer
+- :ref:`config`: contains configuration settings for `jaxer`.
+- :ref:`models`: contains the flax transformer model and its internal blocks.

 .. _run: